 Providence, Rhode Island

-Trinity’s 60 King project will adaptively reuse a historic mill building in the Olneyville neighborhood of Providence into 60 units of mixed-income rental housing.
+Trinity’s 60 King is an adaptive reuse project which converted a vacant historic mill building in the Olneyville neighborhood of Providence into 60 units of mixed-income rental housing.
 Originally constructed in 1923, 60 King was the home of the Rochambeau Worsted Wool manufacturing facility until the 1950s when the complex was acquired by the Imperial Knife Company.

 The Build Olneyville Plans lays out a holistic vision for the future of Olneyville across several different elements, including housing, education and people.
 Moving forward, Trinity hopes to leverage the 60 King project and the work of the Build Olneyville Plan into a $30 million HUD CNI implementation grant, which would help to catalyze the redevelopment of a portion of the adjacent 330-unit Manton Heights public housing development, and the construction of new mixed-income housing on and around the 60 King site.

-Total development cost:$21.8 million
+Total development cost:$21.8 million Units: 60 Completed: 2018